 Do you have a business account with a bank, but don’t qualify for its traditional business loan?
 You can apply for a line of credit instead.
 A line of credit enables you to access extra money whenever you need it.
 This is because they don’t have a fixed term, unlike personal loans.
 So, you can use it without applying for another loan.
 You also only pay interest on the amount you have borrowed, not your entire credit limit.
 However, usually, interest rates are usually variable with lines of credit, meaning that they can fluctuate up or down.
 You also can’t expect a quick turnaround with a line of credit because it may take weeks before it gets approved.
 Yet, it can still be a very useful resource for future business emergencies.

-Specialised lenders like Australian Lending Centre cater to businesses that do not qualify for traditional business loans.
+Specialised lenders like Australian Lending Centre cater to businesses that do not qualify for traditional emergency business loans.
 ALC understands that business must continue as usual despite any financial drawbacks.

 Considerations Before Taking Out an Emergency Business Loan